[Account Owner] Best Practices: Deliverables

 • If the services provided to a client vary drastically from one another -- for instance, when evidence for Advisory Services is very different from 401k Planning -- then set up separate requirements for Deliverables evidence.
 This allows you to get more specific with what you need to see.

-• If you already have an internal form that you use for tracking deliverables, use our eSign option under Deliverables and attach the form as a template!
+• If you already have an internal form that you use for tracking deliverables, use our eSign option under Deliverables and attach the form as a template.

 • Use Engagements to automatically open Deliverables for maximum efficiency.
 Or, if you’re looking to randomly audit advisors, use our Custom Due Date option when setting up the template.